 Exam 60 - 120

 Quiz 10 - 50

 homework 10 - 25

 class work and lab work 20 - 50

 Grading Procedures for Final Averages:

-First Semester: Nine-weeks grades are 20% each and the First Semester Exam is 10%.
+First Semester: Nine weeks grades are 40% each and the first

 V. Technology Based Relative Material